Laie, Hawaii LDS Temple Recently updated !

 My Thoughts

 This is a beautifully placed temple.
 It is right by BYU Hawaii and the Polynesian Cultural Center (PCC).
-This has got a great view of the ocean and the area is just awesome.
-If 100,000 people a year come and visit it, it must be a place to visit.
-Yes, if you are ever in Hawaii and on the island of Oahu, come and visit it.
+This has a great ocean view, and the area is just awesome.
+If 100,000 people a year come to visit it, it must be a place worth visiting.
+Yes, if you are ever in Hawaii, on the island of Oahu, come and visit.

 Video